 Variety says that The Simpsons Movie director David Silverman will rewrite Jim Hecht‘s script and then direct the project.
 The story, based on Jarrett Krosoczka‘s book, is about “five barnyard animals (Sheep, Pig, Chicken, Goat and Cow) who form an underground rock band.”
 The book got no small amount of acclaim, and a sequel (Punk Farm on Tour, in 2007).
 DreamWorks was once developing a film, but the rights passed to MGM at some point.

-Here are a couple of Punk Farm songs, just so you can see what we’re in for here.
+Check the official Punk Farm site for song samples.
 I like how the ‘Wheels on the Van’ rendition sounds very vaguely like the Dead Kennedys.
-Check the official site for a bit more.